inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v7.0.md

 # Upgrading from v6.0 to v7.0

+!!! danger "Attention"

+    Dec 7: We have detected a couple of issues in the migration script.
+We're working on fixing it right now, and will provide an update as soon as they are fixed.
+Please until then don't migrate your data.

 ## Prerequisites

 The steps listed in this article require an existing local installation of